 Login to Genesis.
 Click on Generic Uploads (23andme, FTDNA, AncestryDNA, most others) on the right side under Upload your DNA files – for Genesis BETA ONLY.
 Fill out the form and upload the file without unzipping it.

 (If you are a Mac user the file may have been unzipped during download.
 As a Mac user, you are likely aware of this and know the procedure to get it zipped.
 The zipped file may be in the Trash.)

 It doesn’t take long to upload the file but the processing on site may take a day or two.
 This means you will NOT be able to use all features right away.
 A one-to-one compare will work before processing is finished.
 To try this one out, compare your kit to one I manage: (see the kit number in my message to you).
 Please email your number to me as I won’t see you’ve been added until it’s completely processed.
 If our match is lower than my top 2000 3000 matches it will not show on my list but I can still do comparisons with your number.

 What else can you do?

-While you are waiting for your kit to tokenize (GEDmatch lingo) consider exporting a GEDCOM from your genealogy software and uploading it to GEDmatch.
+While you are waiting for your kit complete all processing and have good status (GEDmatch lingo) consider exporting a GEDCOM from your genealogy software and uploading it to GEDmatch.
 Using genealogy software allows you to export as many or as few individuals in your tree as you need.